grind-rip/docs/linked_lists.md

 The first node in the list is referred to as the *head*.
 Its `prev` points to null (for doubly linked lists) denoting the start of the list.
 The last node in the list is referred to as the *tail*.
 Its `next` points to null denoting the end of the list.
 For circular linked lists, there is no *head* or *tail*, since all nodes point to a next (or previous) node.

+Linked lists are among the simplest data structures after arrays.
+While not efficient for many purposes, they excel in specialized applications like stacks, queues, and deques, since insertions and deletions next to a known element can be done in O(1) time.

 ## Linked Lists vs. Arrays

 An important aspect of linked lists is how they are differentiated from arrays, another data structure for storing objects sequentially.